leafac/obs-cli/README.md

 ### Installation

-You may use obs-cli without having to explicitly install it by relying on [`npx`](https://github.com/npm/npx), for example:
+You may use obs-cli without having to explicitly install it by relying on [`npx`](https://www.npmjs.com/package/npx) (which comes with Node.js), for example:

 ```console
 $ npx obs-cli StartRecording
 ```

-Or you may wish to install obs-cli on your machine to avoid the `npx` prefix:
+Or you may wish to avoid the `npx` prefix by installing obs-cli on your machine with [`npm`](https://www.npmjs.com/package/npm) (which also comes with Node.js):

 ```console
 $ npm install --global obs-cli